HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

 #### Meta flavors

 `meta` elements are gaining some of their lost popularity this year, so we wanted to take a closer look at them.
 They provide a way to add machine-readable information to your pages, as well as perform some nifty HTTP equivalents.
-For example, setting a content security policy for a page:
+For example, setting a _Content Security Policy_ for a page:

 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'self'; img-src https://*;">